The Professionals (TV series): Controversy

 Although depictions of actual bloodshed were scarce, the series was often criticised for its level of violence, with shootings, martial arts and asphyxiation a common means of assassination.

 To help maximise the on-screen action, Martin Shaw and Lewis Collins were taught stunt driving skills and encouraged to propel their respective cars through streets as rapidly as possible, although LWT insisted that the stars had to be chauffeured when travelling to filming sets.
 In his last interview about the series, Brian Clemens laughed off the actors' claims about "doing their own stunts" in the cars.
 He said that they had been taught "little more" than how to execute a handbrake turn.
 The British stuntman and stunt co-ordinator Peter Brayham did most of the precision driving, and with his dark curly hair, often stood in for Martin Shaw during the scenes where Doyle was driving.
 Shaw in particular, was known within the production team to be fairly inept with the cars.
 He was far too heavy on the brakes and throttle, regularly kerbed the cars, and often over-steered himself into trouble.
 This can be seen in many episodes.

 In the episode "Weekend in the Country", Gordon Jackson can be seen pulling away from a stationary position at the roadside, in a Chrysler Alpine.
 He can be seen pulling out without fully checking the traffic flow, directly in front of an approaching Volkswagen Beetle.
-The scene was cut at that point as this was either an accident or at the very least, a near miss incident.

-Some quarters of the British press seized on these aspects to insist that the programme was moronic and "comic-strip".
-However, reaction from other critics, including The Times and The Daily Telegraph newspapers, was more favourable.

 The first series episode "Klansmen" was withdrawn in the UK, ostensibly due to its race-related subject matter.
 The episode has never been screened on terrestrial television in the UK, although it did screen uncut on the cable television channel Super-channel in 1987, and has been screened in other countries including South Africa, New Zealand, Australia, Argentina and the Philippines.
 In 2020 the episode was available to stream on Amazon Prime.
 LWT refused to explain its view that while the episode remained unsuitable for British television viewers, it continued to be licensed to broadcasters in other countries.

 The show was also criticised for political incorrectness.
 Mary Whitehouse, President of the National Viewers' and Listeners' Association, called the show, "violent, uncouth and unsavoury".